consod/connysbrain.eu/docs/entertainment/starcraft/asl.md

 !!! warning "Spoiler Alert"

-    Be prepared that the playlist shows the finals first so it might spoil if you intend to wathc from the Round of 24 ;)
+    Be prepared that the playlist shows the finals first so it might spoil if you intend to watch from the Round of 24 ;)

 [ASL Season 20 Playlist](https://youtube.com/playlist?list=PLo2fPnM8EiQy1dDbGnTYvcwK8sCWHEpbl&si=BriSPJqW4MBZ34DL)